ming0701/imdb_dashboard/README.md

 # imdb_dashboard

-The IMDb dashboard is primarily targeted towards movie producers to present a consolidated crisp view of the revenue, ratings and runtime for all movies across regions with interactive abilities to help them choose and plan their next movie.
+The IMDb dashboard is primarily targeted towards movie producers to present a consolidated crisp view of the average ratings and runtime for movies by genres and regions with interactive abilities to help them choose and plan their next movie.

 ## Dashboard description